Modularity experiments on $S_4$-symmetric double octics: Results

 In the following table we will collect the coefficients $b,\ldots,o$ ($n$ will be omitted since it always equals zero\footnote{In the examples found by the search, that is.
 By applying a correspondence machine, examples with nonzero $n$ can be generated.}), the associated newform using the notation from [0], and comments about applicability of some correspondence machine(s).
 Correspondences will be marked as follows: \begin{itemize} \item $S$: a relative can be found by applying the Segre construction from Section \ref{sec_segre}.
 This relative will not be listed in the table. \item $I$: a relative can be found by applying the inversion construction from Section \ref{sec_BRUCWEGA}.
 This relative will not be listed in the table. \item $L_1, L_2, L_3$: two threefolds marked by $L_i$ are related by a coordinate change as in Section \ref{sec_coord}.
 The parameter $\lambda$ amounts to -2 for $L_1$, and to -1 for $L_2$ and $L_3$. \item $C_1,\ldots,C_7$: two threefolds marked by $C_i$ are related by sign change as in Section \ref{sec_sign}. \item $X_1, X_2$: two threefolds marked by $X_i$ are related by the coordinate change $x\mapsto x+y$, $y\mapsto x-y$, $z\mapsto z+t$, $t\mapsto z-t$, cf. [0], Section 4.11.3. \end{itemize} References to [0] and other sources, as well as specific comments, will be relegated to footnotes.

-The modular forms detected involve the following bad primes (i.e., level divisors): 2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37, 43, 53, 67, 73, 101, 103, 113.
+The modular forms detected involve the following bad primes (i.e., level divisors): 2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37, 43, 47, 53, 67, 73, 101, 103, 113.
 Some gaps in the list of modular forms connected to threefolds are closed, e.g., for the newform 23/1.
 However, I do not consider my brute force approach to be fruitful beyond this point.
-For \emph{really} interesting examples of modular threefolds, including one that fills the gap at 7/1, I recommend [114] and [138].
+For \emph{really} interesting examples of modular threefolds, including the one that first filled the gap at 7/1 (there's another one in the table below), I recommend [114] and [138].